Salmacis (fountain): History

 In Book IV of his poem Metamorphoses, Ovid recounts the myth of how the fountain came to be so in the story of the nymph Salmacis (after whom the fountain is, in this account, named), her attempted rape of Hermaphroditus, and his resultant change into an intersex being.
 Scholars such as Károly Kerényi have asserted that Ovid's account was not a classical one and that the story was invented by him.

 The Salmakis inscription

 In 1995, the so-called 'Salmakis Inscription' was discovered by Turkish authorities on the promontory of Kaplan Kalesi, which juts out into the sea to the south-west of Bodrum harbour.

-The inscription is a poem sixty lines long, partly damaged but mainly well preserved, and was cut into an ancient wall sometime during the Hellenistic period.
+The inscription is a poem sixty lines long, partly damaged but mainly well preserved.
+It was carved into an ancient wall sometime during the Hellenistic period, likely the late 2nd or early 1st century BC.
 It is written in elegiac verse and the general theme is one of civilization.
 The first lines form the poet's invocation of the goddess Aphrodite, early in Aphrodite's story we encounter her son Hermaphroditus and the water nymph Salmacis: